fbsobreira/tron-testnet-config/README.md

+# This TestNET is not available at the time.
+We will be making changes and update to have TVM support

 # Tron Testnet
 This is a public testnet for testing softwares updates, network topologies, and failovers\
 Join Telegram group at https://t.me/tronpublictestnet